 Best and Worst States for Cost of Living

 Cost of living refers to the level of prices for everyday basic items — food, housing, transportation, taxes and health care.
-It varies from state to state and between cities and towns in each state.
+It varies from state to state and between cities and towns in each state and can have a big impact on the type of retirement lifestyle you can afford.

 The most expensive places to retire include Hawaii, the Northeast and the West Coast.
 The Midwest and Deep South tend to be the least expensive retirement destinations, according to survey data from the Council for Community & Economic Research.